 Course Start Dates

-The four-week OnRamp course costs $198.
-Premium members of AdjunctWorld automatically receive a 25% discount (taken off when you are signed in under your Premium account), for a cost of $148.50.
+The four-week OnRamp course costs $298.
+Premium members of AdjunctWorld automatically receive a 25% discount (taken off when you are signed in under your Premium account).
 We very often run additional coupon codes in the weeks leading up to each course start date.
 Check your email inbox for marketing messages from AdjunctWorld or email Brooke for any special offer we might be running.

 For comparison, the going rate for professional CV reviews only can run anywhere between $60 and $400.
 With OnRamp, you get a professional CV review and individualized feedback on your cover letter, a fully edited Statement of Teaching Philosophy, tips on interviewing, an opportunity to network with peers in the field (through dynamic weekly discussions), and 1:1 guidance from and access to the instructor – both during class and at any point afterward.
 Plus four weeks worth of engaging, honest content to answer all of your questions about the online teaching job-getting process.

 To register for OnRamp, you must have an account with AdjunctWorld.
 If you do not, you can create one (it is free!).
-Once you are signed in, you can register here.
-You can choose your preferred start date from the drop down menu at the top of the page.
-The upcoming course start date will be there by default.
-If you’d like a later date, please choose one.
-If one is not available email Brooke.
+Please click below and select the start date you are interested in which you’d like to enroll.
+The upcoming start date will be loaded by default.

 Below, you will see some answers to Frequently Asked Questions (FAQs) about OnRamp.